EgbieAndersonUku1/virtualDashboardFrontEndTest/readme.md

 PROFILE_FORM.NAME_ID
 ```

-If a selector changes, you only need to update it in the Page Elements file corresponding to page test — and all your tests will still work.
+If a selector changes, you only need to update it in the Page Elements file corresponding to page test — and all your tests will still work because you
+are not manipulating business/test logic.

 ---